 \section{Hyperparameter Analysis for Curriculum-based Fine-tuning}

 This section analyzes the hyperparameters for the two curriculum-based fine-tuning strategies: the linear and adaptive curricula.

 For the linear strategy, the hyperparameter is the maximum perturbation probability $q_\text{max}$.
 This value determines the scale of the constant step size $c$ in Equation~(\ref{equ:linear_curriculum}).
 Fine-tuning is conducted under adversarial perturbation while varying $q_\text{max}\in\{0.1,0.3,0.5,0.7,0.9,1.0\}$.
 Figure~\ref{fig:q_max} shows that performance under adversarial evaluation improves as $q_\text{max}$ increases in all environments, while performance under the normal condition decreases, revealing a trade-off.
-This arises because, in the linear strategy, $q$ increases irrespective of policy performance, which induces overfitting to the adversarial condition and degradation in the normal condition.
+This arises because, in the linear strategy, $q$ increases irrespective of policy performance, which induces a bias toward highly perturbed transitions and may result in overfitting to the adversarial condition.

 In the adaptive strategy, two hyperparameters are considered: the smoothing factor $\beta$ of the EMA and the step-size parameter $\eta$ that controls the update magnitude.
 This section analyzes how these parameters affect the final performance, and the results provide the basis for selecting the values adopted in this study.